Mindfulness-Based Approaches To The Treatment Of Traumatic Stress

 A Two-Day Intensive Workshop

-Please note the date has changed from what was previously advertised
+Please note the date and venue have changed from what was previously advertised

 The field of traumatic stress and its related theory, research, and treatments has advanced considerably in recent years.
 Meaningful developments in brain science and the application of embodied mindfulness processes toward psychological health and wellbeing now offer us powerful new understanding and practices towards the prevention and treatment of traumatic stress.

 This 2 Day skills-focused workshop is designed to provide a comprehensive conceptual and experiential learning opportunity for clinicians and helping professionals working with children and adults who have experienced trauma.
 The workshop will deepen participants understanding of various topics central to the field of traumatic stress, integrating new emerging knowledge with effective mindfulness-based therapeutic techniques and interventions.

 The workshop will offer individual, didactic and group based experiential learning opportunities and participants will leave armed with contemporary knowledge and skills in the following areas:

 - Recent developments in the field of traumatic stress studies and emerging understandings of the broad range of traumatic experiences, including acute, complex-developmental, layered trans-generational and collective trauma.

 - Attachment theory and traumatic childhood adversity in a developmental context.